 Adequate off-street space to accommodate customers and employees.
 (Frequent parking of vehicles owned by such customers or employees on a public or private way adjacent to the premises shall be considered evidence of the inadequacy of the off-street parking space provided.)

-l) Multidwelling Project in Residence EA District
+(12) Multidwelling project in Residence EA District.

 One and one-half spaces for each dwelling unit.
-(Amended 1991)